Delivering code in production with debug features activated is security-sensitive. It has led in the past to the following vulnerabilities:

 Ask Yourself Whether

 - the code or configuration enabling the application debug features is deployed on production servers.

 - the application runs by default with debug features activated.

 There is a risk if you answered yes to any of those questions.

 Recommended Secure Coding Practices

-Do not enable debug features on production servers or applications distributed to end users.
+Do not enable debug features on production servers.

 Sensitive Code Example

 trace() function outputs debug statements, which can be read by anyone with a debug version of the Flash player: